-- During the first week, children will attend for the morning sessions only, staying for lunch on the Thursday and Friday of that week. - During the second week, children will stay for lunch for the first three days and then stay for 2 full days.
+- During the first week, children will attend for the morning sessions only, then work up to staying for lunch towards the end of that week. - During the second week, children will stay for lunch and then stay for full days towards the end of the week.
 Thereafter, children will attend for the full school day unless Foundation staff and parents or guardians agree that it is not in the best interests of an individual child.